rankutah/blog/sites/novagutter/posts/why-gutter-cleaning-in-boca-raton-is-important-for-property-owners.md

 ## Keeping Your Gutters Clean Ensures Proper Performance

 Having gutters on your Boca Raton property simply is not enough.
-Over time, leafs, twigs, and other debris will collect in your gutters.
-At some point, this accumulation will lead to clogs in both your gutters and down spouts.
+Over time, leaves, twigs, and other debris will collect in your gutters.
+At some point, this accumulation will lead to clogs in both your gutters and downspouts.
 When the clog becomes severe enough, your gutters will not be able to perform their intended function.

 Clogged gutters can allow water to cascade off the side of your roof, which in turn can lead to all the damage that they are intended to prevent.
 In addition, the high moisture concentration can cause pests and rodents to be prevalent on your property.